-Allegations of discrimination, harassment, complicity, or related retaliation other than allegations of sexual assault, sexual harassment, sex-based misconduct, dating/domestic violence, or stalking harassment, sexual assault, sex-based misconduct, dating/domestic violence or stalking) shall promptly report all known information about the incident to the Associate Vice President & Title IX Coordinator or their supervisor.
+All employees (except licensed health care providers and licensed counselors) who, in the course and scope of their employment, experience, witness, or receive information regarding the occurrence of an incident that the employee reasonably believes constitutes discrimination, harassment, complicity, or retaliation related to a protected class (other than allegations of sexual harassment, sexual assault, sex-based misconduct, dating/domestic violence or stalking) shall promptly report all known information about the incident to the Assistant Vice President & Title IX Coordinator or their supervisor.
 An employee's failure to report alleged or suspected discrimination may result in disciplinary action, including dismissal.
 The University will terminate an employee if, in accordance with its applicable disciplinary processes, the University determines that the employee knowingly failed to make a required report, or that the employee, with the intent to harm or deceive, knowingly made a report that is false.
-Licensed health care providers and licensed counselors do not report any information received in the course and scope of their employment related to discrimination, harassment, complicity, or retaliation related to a protected class (other than de-identified statics related to allegations of sexual harassment, sexual assault, dating/domestic violence, or stalking).
+Licensed health care providers and licensed counselors do not report any information received in the course and scope of their employment related to discrimination, harassment, complicity, or retaliation related to a protected class (other than allegations of sexual harassment, sexual assault, sex-based misconduct, dating/domestic violence or stalking).